 Keep Calm!
 A School Counselor Can Help!

-*This list was created by Marie Mahovetz, a school counselor from a Pre-K through 5th school in Florida.
-A Big Thanks to Marie for sharing this with her fellow counselors so we can share with you!
+*I received this information from Mrs. Bauer, School Counselor at Maxwell Elementary Schoolwho noted in her letter that the list was created by Marie Mahovetz, a school counselor from a Pre-K through 5th school in Florida.
+A Big Thanks to Mrs. Bauer and Marie for sharing this .

 1) Curiosity - Your student(s) may be getting curious about what’s going on and asking some tough questions regarding what COVID-19 is all about.
 The CDC provided an excellent video directed to children with information on the virus here.
 The news channel may also be on intermittently while you are hunkered down at home so here are some things to consider when ADULT information is going into YOUNG minds - find it here.

 2) Anxiety/Worry - The confusion mentioned above can lead to some more difficult days ahead.
 In the face of anxious feelings and/or worry, please find a valuable 2-pager with conversation points and strategies here.

 3) Time Management - It’s hard to not feel like you’re on vacation when school is out as a child.
 Time management and screen time limitations are even harder!
 Common Sense Media offers a list of resources to assist you in creating these boundaries with your student(s) here